We have some GREAT news! 4-Legger's oatmeal, lavender, and aloe certified organic dog shampoo is ready for delivery!

 A lot of veterinarians tell their clients to use oatmeal dog shampoo - that it is "paws down" the best dog shampoo.
 Oatmeal shampoo has a reputation of being natural and soothing, providing relief to itching and helping with pets that are suffering from allergies or undiagnosed skin problems.

 Many holistic veterinarians tell their clients to not use oatmeal dog shampoo.
 They are concerned that dogs with grain sensitivities may also be sensitive to topical oatmeal.
 A staggering 80% of food allergies in dogs are related to ingesting grains.

 Let's be very clear.
 If your pet has an oatmeal allergy or an undiagnosed skin problem, we recommend that you do NOT use oatmeal dog shampoo.
 The oatmeal may provide a carbohydrate food source for yeast and bacteria - contributing to the skin problem!
-Instead, you should use our unscented hypoallergenic dog shampoo or our aloe and lemongrass dog shampoo, our USDA organic lavender dog shampoo, our USDA organic lemongrass and hemp dog shampoo or one of our other varieties!
+Instead, you should use our unscented hypoallergenic dog shampoo, aloe and lemongrass dog shampoo, our USDA organic lavender dog shampoo, our USDA organic lemongrass and hemp dog shampoo or one of our other varieties!

 So, why did we develop an oatmeal formulation?

 If you look at the dog shampoo industry, "oatmeal dog shampoo" is the #1 keyword search term for dog shampoo on Google.
 It sells a lot more than non-oatmeal dog shampoo (maybe all of those veterinarians recommending it)!
 Unfortunately, oatmeal dog shampoos are usually made with sodium lauryl sulfate, sodium laureth sulfate, cocomide betaine, etc. [Learn more about the ingredients in dog shampoo and check out our blog for a deep dive into ingredients.]